cowhorse7/startup/notes.md

 the useEffect hook can rep lifecycle events
 >you can specify the dependencies of useEffect hooks can only be used in function style comps, not inside a loop or conditional statement

+TypeScript adds static type checking to JS, which provides type checking while you are writing the code.
+ex: function increment(value)//vs function increment(value: number){
+    return value + 1;}
+    let count='one'; //vs let count: number='one';
+You can also define the types of state/property vals in a comp. an Interface defines a collection of params and types that an object must contain typescript may also warn of use of uninitialized vars vite knows how to use typescript w/o additional configuration